comick/tonio/README.md

 Contributing
 ============

 You're wellcome.
-Merge requests are the way to go.
+Pull requests are the way to go.
 Just in case you're out of ideas:

+- [ ] Supporting/testing more boards (eg: pi zero, orange pi, ...)
 - [ ] First time setup page
-- [ ] Finish web UI network config
+- [ ] Web UI needs is mostly read only
 - [ ] Finalize web interface for ordinary people to setup playlists
-- [ ] Move to `pigpio`, maybe abstract gpio layer to support more boards, maybe devfs gpio
-- [ ] Supporting/testing more boards (eg: pi zero, orange pi, ...)
-- [ ] Strip kernel even more from unused modules and move to static device table to faster build and boot